 Sulphur dioxide concentrations

 Sulphur dioxide originates mainly from industries such as smelting of mineral ores, oil refining and coal-fired power generation.
-Motor vehicle fuels in Australia have low sulphur content and are of less concern than industry as a source of sulphur dioxide.
-The last South East Queensland (SEQ) coal-fired power at Swanbank closed in 2012.

 Higher concentrations of sulphur dioxide are observed in the Gladstone and Mount Isa regions due to industrial emissions.